otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-android-overview.md

 2. In the **Select Hardware** window, choose a device definition and click **Next**.
 3. In the **System Image** window, select a system image and click **Next**. **Note:** the system image must be ≥ the **Minimum SDK** selected when you configured your project.
 4. In the **Android Virtual Device (AVD)** window, leave the default configuration as is and click **Finish**.
-5. In the toolbar, select the **AVD** that you want to run your application on from the device drop-down menu.
+5. Select the **AVD** in the toolbar that you want to run your application on from the device drop-down menu.
 6. Click the **Run** <img src="../resources/img/03-android-overview/android-studio-toolbar-run.png" width="13" height="13" />

 ### How To Run An Application With A Connected Device

-Before you can run an application, there are a couple things you must do:
+Before you can run an application, there are a couple of things you must do:

 1. On the device, open the **Settings** application, select **Developer** options and then enable **USB debugging**.
 2. Set up your system to detect your device.
 Refer to the resource below.